 How do you store and reheat leftovers?

 Candied bacon is delicious but it’s RICH – most folks will eat 1-2 slices.
 This recipe makes enough for six people so you might have leftovers!
-Store on parchment paper in zip seal bags and refrigerate up to a week.
-Reheat in the air fryer for 2-3 minutes.
+Store on parchment paper in zip seal bags in the refrigerator for up to a week.
+Reheat in the air fryer at 300º for 2-3 minutes.

 20 Must-Have Traeger Accessories